 Is it time for a career change?

 How do you feel about the work you are doing and the organization where you are working?
 Are you bored and doing an OK job?
 Are you looking for a new job?
 If so, view this moment as an opportunity.
-Be curious, even optimistic.
-You are embarking on an exploration.
+Be curious and optimistic.

 You are not alone.
-Many people have been in your situation.
+Others have been in your situation.
 They have felt disappointed, scared, ambitious, motivated, and hopeful.
 Many have come out in more appropriate and fulfilling situations.
 You can too.

 I have spent many years working with people making career changes, including high-level executives, EMBA’s, and former drug dealers, just out of prison, seeking employment in a legitimate organization.
 I have learned that the process is similar for people at all levels in the workplace and to do this well one must devote a lot of thought and effort to it.

-The most important part of a job search, especially involving a career change, is to develop an in depth understanding of your values.
+The most important part of a job search, especially involving a career change, is to develop an in-depth understanding of your values.
 They are at the core of who you are and come into play in everything you do.
-Values are more complex and nuanced then they appear.
+Values are more complex and nuanced than they appear.
 Having a meaningful understanding of yours is critical to identifying, joining, and working in an organization that is right for you.

 This book begins by helping you develop an in-depth understanding of your values, what you do well, and what you want to do.
 It then guides you through planning your search, preparing your resume, networking, interviewing, getting an offer, and starting at the new organization.
 The chapters contain ideas for accomplishing each step, stories of people who have taken the step, and recommended actions.

 In reading this book, first look at the table of contents and thumb through the book to get a feel for what is in it.
-Give the first section a thoughtful read and do the Recommended Actions, for they form the foundation for whatever you do.
-Then proceed with the chapters in the order that makes sense for you, based on where you are in your search.
+Give the first section a thoughtful read and do the Recommended Actions – How to Change Careers, for they form the foundation for whatever you do.
+Then, proceed with the chapters that make sense for you, based on where you are in your search.
 The sooner you start, the better off you will be.

 Again, thank you for coming!
 I hope my book helps you to get on the right path – one that will be more fulfilling and help you feel more successful, better about who you’re working with, and what you’re doing.